xames3/xsnumpy/README.rst

 -------------------------------------------------------------------------------

-This project is inspired by the remarkable work done by the `NumPy development team`_.
+This project is inspired by the remarkable work done by the `NumPy Development Team`_.
 It is a tribute to their contributions to the field of machine learning and the open-source community at large.

 -------------------------------------------------------------------------------